Eating Raoul: Plot

 Raoul tries to persuade Mary to run away with him after they have sex again.
 He nearly runs down Paul with a car, so Paul hires Doris the Dominatrix to use her costuming and role-playing skills to get rid of him.
 She poses as an immigration agent threatening Raoul, a Mexican immigrant, with deportation.
 She pretends to be a public health worker who diagnoses him with venereal disease.
 The pills she promises will cure him are actually saltpeter tablets which render him impotent.
 These schemes fail to deter Raoul's interest in Mary.

 The Blands fear they will lose the property they wish to buy for the restaurant to another buyer.
 To quickly earn more cash, they attend a swingers party in search of victims.
 Mr. Leech, a bank lender who earlier refused to loan Mary money after she rejected his sexual advances, sees her at the party and propositions her.
 Mary kills him with a rattail comb and throws his body from a window.
-While Paul and Mary try to retrieve Mr. Leech's possessions, the party's host demands they join the nude guests in the hot tub or leave.
+While Paul and Mary try to retrieve Mr. Leech's possessions, the party's host Howard Swine demands they join the nude guests in the hot tub or leave.
 Paul loses his temper and hurls an electric space heater into the hot tub, killing all of the partygoers and enabling him and Mary to take their money and sell their cars.

 A drunken Raoul breaks into the Blands' apartment and threatens to kill Paul for not sharing the money earned from the swingers' cars.
 He announces that he intends to wed Mary and tells her to kill Paul with the frying pan.
 Instead, Mary lures Raoul into the kitchen and murders him.
 Mary confesses her affair with Raoul to Paul, who tells her that he already knows.
 The Blands suddenly remember that James, the real estate agent who is helping them buy the property for the restaurant, will arrive for dinner soon.
 With no meat in the house and no time to go grocery shopping, they cook Raoul and serve him for dinner, describing the dish as "Spanish".
 The Blands buy the building for their new restaurant, Paul and Mary's Country Kitchen.